quicwg/base-drafts/draft-ietf-quic-transport.md

 value greater than 2^60, this would allow a maximum stream ID that cannot be expressed as a variable-length integer; see {{integer-encoding}}.
 If either is received, the connection MUST be closed immediately.
-The connection error to be used is TRANSPORT_PARAMETER_ERROR if the offending value was in a transport parameter or FRAME_ENCODING_ERROR if the offending value was in a frame; see
+The connection error to be used is TRANSPORT_PARAMETER_ERROR if the offending value was received in a transport parameter or FRAME_ENCODING_ERROR if in a frame; see
 {{immediate-close}}.

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that